erik-marsh/HandGestureUserStudy/README.md

 ## Notes for whoever wants to run this

 * A computer with two monitors is highly, highly recommended.
+* This software has only been tested on 1080p monitors, so 1080p or greater resolution monitors are recommended.
+* To figure out which monitor the browser needs to be placed on, run `.\handGestureUserStudy --configure-mouse`.
+  This will place your mouse on the correct monitor for the browser.
 * Each participant needs an ID number.
 This is just the number of participants that have been run through.
 * Participant ID is important: it is used for counterbalancing and writing the log files.
 * There are some files/directories of interest that are created